mohanakannan9/container-service/API.md

 #### Status Codes

 - **201** - Created
+- **400** - Bad request.
+No image-id set on request body.
-- **400** - Not found.
+- **404** - Not found.
 No image exists on the Docker server with the given image ID.

 ### pull new image from hub, which automagically saves to db